ororker/cmis-e360/scenarios.md

 | 1  | 1    | 0900  | 1000 |
 | 2  | 2    | 1100  | 1200 |

-# From conflict to no-conflict within the same room, with two events moving
+# From conflict to no-conflict with two events moving within the same room

 Given the cmis schedule is as follows: